Globoid cell leukodystrophy – Krabbe disease

 Krabbe-disease-GLD

 Krabbe disease, commonly known as globoid cell leukodystrophy, is a life-threatening neurological disorder.
 It is one of a series of conditions known as leukodystrophies, which are caused by the breakdown of myelin in the nervous system (demyelination).
 Myelin is the protective layer that surrounds nerve cells and ensures that nerve signals are transmitted quickly.
-Krabbe disease is also characterised by aberrant brain cells known as globoid cells, which are huge cells with more than one nucleus.
+Krabbe disease is also characterized by aberrant brain cells known as globoid cells, which are giant cells with more than one nucleus.

 Krabbe disease is caused by mutations in the GALC gene.
 This gene codes for galactosylceramidase, an enzyme that breaks down specific fats termed galactolipids.
 Galactosylceramide, a galactolipid broken down by galactosylceramidase, is a major component of myelin.
-Galactosylceramide decomposition is a typical aspect of myelin turnover that occurs throughout life.
-Psychosine, a galactolipid produced during the synthesis of myelin, is hazardous if it is not broken down by galactosylceramidase.

-The galactosylceramidase enzyme’s activity is drastically reduced when the GALC gene is mutated.
-Galactosylceramide and psychosine cannot be broken down as a result.
-Excess galactosylceramide builds up in some cells, resulting in globoid cells.
 The buildup of these galactolipids damages myelin-forming cells, preventing myelin production and leading to demyelination in the nervous system.
 Nerves in the brain and other regions of the body that lack myelin are unable to transmit impulses effectively, resulting in the signs and symptoms of Krabbe disease.

-This form which affects 90% of people with Krabbe appears in the first few months of life and causes such symptoms as:
+This form, which affects 90% of people with Krabbe, appears in the first few months of life and causes such symptoms as:

 • Developmental delay